T/4 Steve Lemke was born in 1912

 took a southerly route away from the main shipping

 lanes.
 It was at this time that it was joined

-joined by the U.S.S.
+by the heavy cruiser, the U.S.S.
 Astoria,

 escorts.
 During this part of the trip, on

 and the Astoria took off in the direction of the

 smoke.
 Each time it was found that the smoke

 was from a ship belonging to a friendly country.